Last Updated on

 Galleries contain works that “celebrate Maine’s role in American Art,” though my favorite piece is in the tiny sculpture park outside: four Robert Indiana LOVE sculptures stacked together to form a cryptic whole. $15, kids under 16 free.
 Open daily 10-5 June – October.
 Check website for hours at other times of year.

 VISIT: Center for Maine Contemporary Art.
 Although its brand new digs just opened in June 2016, CMCA, launched in 1952, is the longest running Contemporary Art Association in Maine.
 In 1967, the Center moved to a repurposed firehouse in Rockport, but was, according to board members, “too out of the way.”
-This location, in a renovated garage, is right in the midst of Rockland’s downtown, and with its open façade will be sure to draw pedestrians from the community in.
+This location, in a renovated garage, is right in the midst of Rockland’s downtown, and with its open façade draws pedestrians from the community in.

 Adding to the artsy allure of Rockland, this stunning, glass building, designed by Maine local, Starchitect Toshiko Mori (who also designed the Darwin Martin House Visitor’s Center in Buffalo NY, and dozens of other private and public structures around the world), the “non-collecting” CMCA works well with the Farnsworth, but does not overlap.
 Cutting edge, experimental and “out there” works are exhibited in three sunlit galleries with polished concrete floors to ease the movement of exhibitions that will change four times a year.
 Open June-Oct.
 Tues-Sat.
 10-6, Sun 1-6, First Fridays 10-8.
 Nov-May Wed-Sat 10-5, Sun 1-5. $6 adults, kids under 12 free.